Muhamed-Badr/alx-system_engineering-devops/0x00-shell_basics/README.md

 - `man`

 ## Learning Objectives
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg), **without the help of Google:**

 ### General
 - What does RTFM mean?
+- What does LTS mean?
 - What is a Shebang

 ### What is the Shell